Ongoing benefit changes

-From April 2017, young people claiming Universal Credit will participate in an intensive regime of support from day one of their benefit claim.
+Since April 2017, young people claiming Universal Credit will participate in an intensive regime of support from day one of their benefit claim.
 After six months they will be expected to apply for an apprenticeship, traineeship, gain work place skills or go on a work placement.

-New bereavement support payment
+New bereavement support allowance

 From April 2018

 Support with mortgage interest (SMI) will be turned from a benefit into a loan

 Home owners claiming certain means-tested benefits, including income support, can get payments towards the the interest on their mortgage.